TorchGeo: Deep Learning With Geospatial Data: Implementation

 \section{Implementation}

 The implementation of TorchGeo follows the design of other PyTorch domain libraries to reduce the amount of new concepts that a user must learn to integrate it with their existing workflow.
-We split TorchGeo up into the following parts: \begin{description} \item[Datasets] Our dataset implementations consist of both \textit{benchmark datasets} that allow users to interface with common datasets used in RS literature and \textit{generic datasets} that allow users to interface with common geospatial data layers such as Landsat or Sentinel 2 imagery.
-Either of these types of datasets can also be \textit{geospatial datasets}, i.e. datasets that contain geospatial metadata and can be sampled as such.
+We split TorchGeo up into the following submodules: \begin{description} \item[Datasets] Our dataset implementations consist of both \textit{benchmark datasets} that allow users to interface with common datasets used in RS literature and \textit{generic datasets} that allow users to interface with common geospatial data layers such as Landsat or Sentinel-2 imagery.
+Either of these types of datasets can also be \textit{geospatial datasets}, i.e., datasets that contain geospatial metadata and can be sampled as such.
 These are part of the core contribution of TorchGeo and we describe them further in the following section. \item[Samplers] We implement samplers for indexing into any of our \textit{geospatial datasets}.
-Our geospatial datasets are indexed by bounding boxes in geospatial coordinates (as opposed to standard fixed length datasets of images which are usually indexed by an integer).
+Our geospatial datasets are indexed by bounding boxes in spatiotemporal coordinates (as opposed to standard fixed-length datasets of images which are usually indexed by an integer).
 The samplers generate bounding boxes according to specific patterns: randomly across all scenes in a dataset, random batches from single scenes at a time, or in grid patterns over scenes.
-Different sampling patterns can be useful for different model training strategies, or for running model inference over datasets. \item[Models] Most existing model implementations (e.g. in torchvision) are fixed to accept 3 channel inputs which are not compatible with multispectral imagery.
-We provide implementations (or wrappers around well established implementations) of common deep learning model architectures with variable sized inputs and pre-trained weights.
-For example, models that use all of the Sentinel 2 multispectral bands as inputs.
-We also implement architectures from recent geospatial ML work such as the Fully Convolutional Siamese Network~\citep{DBLP:journals/corr/abs-1810-08462}. \item[Transforms] Similar to existing model implementations, some existing deep learning packages do not support data augmentation methods for multi-spectral imagery.
-We provide wrappers for augmentations in the Kornia~\citep{eriba2019kornia} library (which does support augmentations over arbitrary channels). \item[Trainers] Finally, we implement model training recipes using the PyTorch Lightning library~\citep{William_PyTorch_Lightning_2019}.
-These include both dataset specific training code, and general training routines---for example, an implementation of the BYOL self-supervision method~\cite{grill2020bootstrap}. \end{description}
+Different sampling patterns can be useful for different model training strategies, or for running model inference over datasets. \item[Models] Most existing model implementations (e.g., in torchvision) are fixed to accept 3 channel inputs which are not compatible with multispectral imagery.
+We provide implementations (or wrappers around well-established implementations) of common deep learning model architectures with variable-sized inputs and pre-trained weights, e.g., models that use all of the Sentinel-2 multispectral bands as inputs.
+We also implement architectures from recent geospatial ML work such as the Fully Convolutional Siamese Network~\citep{daudt2018fully}. \item[Transforms] Similar to existing model implementations, some existing deep learning packages do not support data augmentation methods for multi-spectral imagery.
+We provide wrappers for augmentations in the Kornia~\citep{eriba2019kornia} library (which does support augmentations over arbitrary channels) and implement transforms specific to geospatial data. \item[Trainers] Finally, we implement model training recipes using the PyTorch Lightning library~\citep{William_PyTorch_Lightning_2019}.
+These include both dataset-specific training code, and general training routines, e.g., an implementation of the BYOL self-supervision method~\citep{grill2020bootstrap}. \end{description}